hoangduytran/blender-manual/manual/compositing/types/color/adjust/color_balance.rst

 Color Balance Node
 ******************

-The Color Balance node can adjust the color and values of an image.
+The Color Balance node adjusts the color and values of an image.

 .. figure:: /images/compositing_node-types_CompositorNodeColorBalance.webp
    :alt: Color Balance Node.